dashtaki/virta-charging-stations/README.md

 2. Set `simulateLatency` in line:11 as `true`
 3. Reload page

+### Prettier

+Using [Prettier](https://prettier.io/) for opinionated code formatter.
+It will take care of formatting for you.
+Prettier creates an abstract syntax tree from your code and uses it to write new code formatted according to a set of rules.
+In addition, I check pretty before every commit by add a pre-commit hook.
+For more detail check package.json, husky section.

 ### SOLID

 Regarding the `S` for `SOLID` I just tried to keep each function(component as a funstion as well) to